wowthemesnet/mediumish-theme-jekyll/_pages/categories.md

 ---

 <!-- BAD -- calculating "all_keywords" twice on this page...
-		- NEED way to compute all_keywords at run time and assign as layout variable in "default.html" -->
+		- NEED way to compute all_keywords at run time and assign as layout front_matter variable in "default.html" -->
 {% include allkeywords.html %} <!-- defines 'all_keywords' var -->